Skip to main content

 2.3 Fine-Tuning with the Chatbot Operator (المقسم)

 The Chatbot Operator is the rulebook that governs how the chatbot handles exceptions and non-standard scenarios.
 It ensures a smooth customer experience even when interactions fall outside the predefined button paths.
+It also outlines the rules for when a conversation is handed over from the chatbot to the team.

 The Operator includes several key automated rules:

-• Idle Customer: If a customer stops responding to the bot for one hour, this rule automatically routes the conversation to a human team for follow-up.
+• If a customer stops responding to the bot for one hour, this rule automatically routes the conversation to a human team for follow-up.
 This is why you might see conversations get assigned to users and appear in their inbox view long after the customer’s last interaction.
 Please note that although the rule states the chatbot waits an hour to assign idle conversations, it might actually take a bit longer.

-• When routed to a team: if activated, you can write a message to let the customer know that they have been transferred to a human agent and someone will be assisting them soon.
+• if activated, you can write a message to let the customer know that they have been transferred to a human agent and someone will be assisting them soon.

-• Incorrect Input: When a customer types a message that the bot doesn't recognize (instead of clicking a button), this rule triggers a message that gently guides them back to using the menu options.
+• When a customer types a message that the bot doesn't recognize (instead of clicking a button), this rule triggers a message that gently guides them back to using the menu options.
 You can activate transferring the conversation to a teammate if the customer continues typing multiple times, which indicates they’re unable to handle the chatbot.

-• Outside Hours: If a customer requests to speak to a team outside of their configured working hours, this rule sends an automated message informing them of the team's availability.
+• If a customer requests to speak to a team outside of their configured working hours, this rule sends an automated message informing them of the team's availability.
 This relies on the working hours being correctly set in the team's settings.

-• Reconnect with Same Agent (Sticky Agent): When enabled, this feature routes a customer who replies within 24 hours of their last conversation directly back to the same agent who previously assisted them, bypassing the chatbot entirely for a more continuous experience.
+• When enabled, this feature routes a customer who replies within 24 hours of their last conversation directly back to the same agent who previously assisted them, bypassing the chatbot entirely for a more continuous experience.
+Note that if the agent is not active at the time of the second assignment, the conversation will remain assigned to them, it will not be assigned to another active agent.

 Once these rules are configured and the flow is designed, the final steps are to test the experience thoroughly and launch it for your customers.